Shower caddies are one of my favorite bathroom accessories, but they have a habit of falling off and making a mess of your bathroom.

-One of my favorite methods to prevent shower caddy from falling of shower head is creating friction between the head pipe and caddy.
+One of my favorite methods to prevent the shower caddy from falling off the shower head is creating friction between the head pipe and caddy.

-This can be quickly done by applying rubber band, zip tie or hose clamps, if you do it correctly, you won’t ever have to worry about you shower caddy ever falling.
+This can be quickly done by applying a rubber band, zip tie, or hose clamps, if you do it correctly, you won’t ever have to worry about your shower caddy ever falling.
 Let’s see how you can do this correctly.

-In this post, we are going to discuss and tackle various issues in details associated with how to keep your corner shower caddy from toppling over.
+In this post, we are going to discuss and tackle various issues in detail associated with how to keep your corner shower caddy from toppling over.
 With that, let’s begin!

 How to make a shower caddy stick in 6 easy steps

 This is a huge challenge for most of us.
-Keeping it from slipping is not an easy thing as it may seem, especially when it does not have the precise fit.
+Keeping it from slipping is not as easy thing as it may seem, especially when it does not have the precise fit.

 - If the pipes in your bathroom are lined with chromium, you can use water and steel wool to clean them and remove soap scum and rust.
 For those whose pipes are made of stainless steel, the good news is they can be machine washed.